Zero-full law for well approximable sets in missing digit sets: Further discussion

 \end{conj}

-Assuming Conjecture \ref{conj:indepedent}, the Hausdorff dimension of $W_{t}(\psi) \cap C(b,D)$ can be computed in the same way as we did in \cref{sec:dimension}, so the following conjecture holds if Conjecture \ref{conj:indepedent} is valid. \begin{conj} Let $C(b,D)$ be a generalized Cantor set with Hausdorff dimension $\gamma$, with $D$ containing at least one of $0$ and $b-1$, $t \geq 2$ be an integer satisfying the sets of prime divisors of $b$ and $t$ are different.
+Assuming Conjecture \ref{conj:indepedent}, the Hausdorff dimension of $W_{t}(\psi) \cap C(b,D)$ can be computed in the same way as we did in \cref{sec:dimension}, so the following conjecture holds if Conjecture \ref{conj:indepedent} is valid. \begin{conj} Let $C(b,D)$ be a missing digit set with Hausdorff dimension $\gamma$, with $D$ containing at least one of $0$ and $b-1$, $t \geq 2$ be an integer satisfying the sets of prime divisors of $b$ and $t$ are different.
 If $\lambda_{\psi} \geq 1$, then

 \end{conj}

 When $b=3$ and $t$ is not a power of $3$, formula \eqref{eq:dimension_independent} was already conjectured by Bugeaud and Durand \cite[Conjecture 1.2]{BD16}.
 Note that this formula is very different with the multiplicatively dependent case Corollary \ref{cor:dimension_dependent} and the same prime divisors case Corollary \ref{cor:dim_same_prime}.
 It is known that $\dim_{\rm H} (W_{t}(\psi)) = 1/\lambda_{\psi}$ (see \cite{HV95}), so Corollary \ref{cor:dimension_dependent} says that the Hausdorff dimension of the intersection $W_{t}(\psi) \cap C(b,D)$ is the product of two dimensions when $b$ and $t$ are multiplicatively dependent, while Conjecture \ref{conj:dimension_independent} predicts that the Hausdorff dimension of the intersection is the sum of two dimensions minus one when the set of prime divisors of $b$ and $t$ are different.
 For two unrelated fractals, the Hausdorff dimension of their intersection is likely equal to the sum of dimensions minus the dimension of the ambient space (see \cite[Chapter 8]{Falconer90}), so Conjecture \ref{conj:dimension_independent} is consistent with the intuition that $W_{t}(\psi)$ and $C(b,D)$ are \enquote{unrelated} when the sets of prime divisors of $b$ and $t$ are different.
 This kind of formula also appears in \cite{HLX22,WWX17} as well as in the study of other limsup sets induced by recurrence of orbits in dynamical systems \cite{CWW19,HLSW22}.
 Note that if $b$ and $t$ are multiplicatively independent but have the same prime divisors, then Corollary \ref{cor:dim_same_prime} implies that